Pradeek/django-snoopy/README.md

     'key': 'value'
 })
 ```
-Any value set twice will just be overridden
+Any value set twice will just be overridden.

 **IMPORTANT** The data passed into this MUST be a JSON serializable dictionary.

 TODO: